twplatformlabs/psk-platform-on-cluster-observability-demo/README.md

 Access to the Prometheus and Alertmanager UI is managed using oauth2-proxy services running on the cluster.
 The proxy uses the pskctl Auth0 IDP integration to enable only members of the twplatformlabs `platform` team access.

-Grafana has a built in oauth2/oidc integration for GitHub, which is similarly used to provide UI access to platform team members.
+Grafana has a built-in oauth2/oidc integration for GitHub, which is similarly used to provide UI access to platform team members.